HerrMotz/bachelor-thesis/publication/main.typ

 */

 = Preliminaries <heading:fundamentals>
-#todo[
+/*#todo[

 Questions, which I would like to be answered in this chapter:
 - How can information about the real world be represented in a computer? #sym.checkmark
-- What are RDF databases in comparison to other semantic technologies?
+- What are RDF databases in comparison to other semantic technologies? #sym.checkmark
-- What is the advantage of using a strict formal ontology in comparison to an RDF database?
+- What is the advantage of using a strict formal ontology in comparison to an RDF database? #sym.checkmark ]*/
-]

 Computers generally lack information about the environment humans live in.
 For example, unless formalised, a computer is unaware of the fact, that an arbitrary arrangement of numerals separated by lines, such as `8/7/2000`, is supposed to represent a date within a calendar based on the birth of a religious figure.
 How would a human even know of this convention, if it were not taught to him?
 And even with this knowledge, one can easily stumble upon a false friend: Here, I picture a European fellow confronted with an American booking confirmation.
 The American interprets the above date as August 7th in the year 2000.
 In the worst case, the European confidently interprets it as July 8th and would probably be wrong.
 Explicating the date format would have prevented this disaster.